Help Trey Get Elected in 2026

 A Vote for Families & The Environment

-Why I'm Running
+Why I'm Running in 2026

 I have come to the conclusion that local politics has a special place on the political spectrum.
 I believe it is where people of any political stripe can sit down with the shared interest of making our community better, rather than voting strictly along ideological lines.
 For me this means consensus building, and that is the overarching goal I want to bring to District Council if elected.